jonathan-laurent/delphyne/docs/manual/extension.md

 Each test in a demonstration, even a failing one, describes a path through the underlying search tree.
 In order to visualize the endpoint of this path, you can put your cursor on the test and select the `View Test Destination` code action.
 The resulting node and its context will then be displayed in Delphyne's `Tree`, `Node` and `Actions` view.
 In the typical case where the test is stuck on a query that is unanswered in the demonstration, one can then click on the `+` icon next to its description (within the `Node` view) to add it to the demonstration (if the query exists already, a `Jump To` icon will be shown instead).
 The standard workflow is then to add an answer to this query and evaluate the demonstration again.

 To evaluate all demonstrations within a file, you can use the `Delphyne: Evaluate All Demonstrations in File` command (use ++cmd+shift+p++ to open the command palette).
 To see the prompt associated to a query, put your cursor on this query and use the `See Prompt` code action.
 Doing so will create and run the appropriate [command](#commands) in a new tab.

+!!! info "Automatic Reloading of Strategies"
+    The language server reloads all modules listed in [`delphyne.yaml`](#delphyne-workspace-file) for _every_ query, using `importlib.reload`.
+This way, strategies can be updated interactively without effort.
+Note that modules are reloaded in the order in which they are listed.
+Thus, a module should always be listed after its dependencies.

 ## Running Commands {#commands}